 Most people hate the rainy days because of its inconvenience rather than hating the rain itself.
-They do not like to get wetted by the rain but like to appreciate the rain indoors.
+They don’t like to get wetted by the rain but like to watch the rain indoors.
 Also, we found the Visual & Auditory features of rain are most compelling to people.

 Why will Visual & Auditory features of rain attractive?

 Rainy day provides an obscure, soft, misty, low contrast scene, and rain sound is a kind of white noise, making people feel peaceful, and focused.
 Based on these features, the rainy day provides people a kind of anti-social ambience and make people feel relaxed.

 Can we create an enjoyable experience of rainy days by combine rain scene and rain sound?

 Final Concept: Inspired by the attraction of rainy vision & sound, we decided to design a public interactive installation at the curbside, Rainy Bar, for people to retreat from the hustle and bustle of urbanism in rainy days.